LorenzoRimella/CAL/README.md

 - Experiments/Likelihood/table_SIS.py and Experiments/Likelihood/table_SIS_ju.py can be used to reproduce Sections 5.4 and D.6.
 - Experiments/FM is used to reproduce Sections 5.5 and D.7, specifically: FM.py performs the first optimization with 10k Adam steps and different initial conditions, FM_next.py performs the next 400k Adam steps, FM_HMC.py performs the HMC, FM_ovd.py performs the grid search, FM_ovd_rep.py performs the replicates on the shared and local authority overdispersion.
 - the end of figures.ipynb reports the benchmarking experiment.

+## Data and experiments output:
+The data folder follows the same organization as the Experiments folder, with subfolders Input and Output, which represent the input and output of the corresponding experiments.
+Note that some input and output files were too large to be included in the GitHub repository.
+For large files, we refer to the Zenodo folder and the .zip files.